-Mountain View's housing stock is predominantly composed of multi-family units, and the majority of housing units are occupied by renters.
+Mountain View's housing stock is predominantly comprised\composed of multi-family units, and the majority of housing units are occupied by renters.
 Of the total occupied housing units in the City in 2015, 58.7 percent are occupied by renter households.
 Overall, the City's housing stock consists of 41 percent single-family homes, 56 percent multi-family developments, and 3 percent mobile homes.
 As of 2015, the City had a total housing stock of 34,214 units, representing a 3.6 percent increase from 2011.

 Compared to the County as a whole, the City's housing market has a significantly higher number of units in multi-family residential developments.
 Within Mountain View, 47.2 percent of all housing units are in multi-family developments of five or more units, compared to only 26.1 percent countywide.
-Even with the higher amount of multi-family housing units, the demand for affordable housing in the City exceeds supply.
-In 2015, California's homeowner vacancy rate was at a low 1.4 percent and the vacancy rate for rental housing was a low 4.1 percent.
+Even with the higher amount of multi-family housing units, the demand for affordable housing in the City exceeds supply. housing in the City is in short supply.
+In 2015, California's the-homeowner vacancy rate was at a low 1.4 percent and the vacancy rate for rental housing was a low 4.1 percent in the State of California.
 In the City, the vacancy rates are even lower at 0.4 percent for owner-occupied housing and 3.6 percent for rental housing.
 A rental vacancy rate of less than 5 percent is commonly used to denote a tight housing market.

 In Mountain View, rental units are more likely to be smaller than owner-occupied units.
-As shown in Table 36, the vast majority (79%) (Table 36 sum of one and two bedrooms) of rental units have one or two bedrooms, while the majority (69%) of owner-occupied units have three or more bedrooms.
-The smaller rental units is a contributing factor to the crowding experienced by LMI renters with children present.
+As shown in Table 36, the vast majority 79% (Table 36 sum of one and two bedrooms) of rental units (79 percent) have one or two bedrooms, while the majority (69 percent) of owner-occupied units have three or more bedrooms.